 .
 There’s also plentiful sunshine at this time.
 In the wetter months, there’s the possibility that rain will cut off roads and wash out your primate trekking adventure.
 Primate walks in the forest are a big part of any safari in Uganda.
 The habitat of rainforests are, by default, very wet, and one can't avoid rain completely.
 However, after heavy rain, the skies often open up to bright sunshine.
 Read more

-It is best to book as far in advance as possible, as some safaris (like gorilla trekking
+It is best to book as far in advance as possible (at least 3-6 months), as some safaris (like gorilla trekking

-Safaris are classified according to the quality and amenities of accommodations, and the quality and number of meals and activities included in the price of your vacation.
-In Uganda most luxury safaris will transfer you across destinations in a small chartered plain and book you in the best accommodation facilities.
+Uganda Safaris are classified according to the quality and amenities of accommodations, and the quality and number of meals and activities included in the price of your vacation.
+A Luxury safari in Uganda is private (not shared with other unknown travelers) with flight transfers between destinations, 4x4 private cruiser vehicles, book you in private rooms of high-end accommodation facilities and include a trip manager to make sure you get what you pay for.

-Most Africa safari companies set specific age limits for children.
+Most Uganda safari companies set specific age limits for children.
 For safety reasons, children five and under might not be allowed on game drives in the parks and reserves, where terrain may be rough.
-In some cases, very young children may not be permitted on a safari, and older children and teens must be accompanied by an adult.
-We have a few African safaris designed just for families, providing an exciting and educational experience for all.
+In some cases, very young children may not be permitted on a safari at all, and older children and teens must be accompanied by an adult.
+We have a few Uganda safaris designed just for families, providing an exciting and educational experience for all.

-Group sizes vary according to the tour operator.
-Many tour operators limit game drives to four of six people per vehicle, using more than one vehicle if needed so that everyone is guaranteed a window seat and good photo opportunities.
+Group sizes vary according to the local tour operator.
+Many local operators limit game drives to four or six people per vehicle, using more than one vehicle if needed.
+Everyone is guaranteed a window seat and good photo opportunities.
+Other safaris use buses that take more than ten people, but comfort can not be guaranteed.

-All our vacation safaris do not include airfare but everything else you'll need once you touch down.
-Please process your return tickets with your local travel company.
+All our Uganda safari packages do not include international airfare but include local air transfers and everything else you'll need once you touch down.
+Please process your return international air tickets with your local travel company.
 We'll include meals, permits, transfers, accommodation and activities in the tour price.

-Safari prices are quoted based on double occupancy.
-Solo travelers who want their own room pay the per-person price plus the single supplement fee.
-A single supplement is a fee imposed by hotels, lodges and camps on individuals traveling alone who want private accommodations.
+Uganda safaris are mostly private safaris and fit well with solo travelers and others traveling together.
+Most camps and lodges may quote rooms based on double occupancy, but they always have rooms for a single traveler.
+If you booked a room as a double and would like to add an extra person, the lodge will most probably charge you a single supplement fee.
+A single supplement is a fee imposed by hotels, lodges, and camps on individuals traveling alone who want private accommodations.
 We can arrange for two single travelers to share accommodations, providing they are on the same safari and both persons agree to the arrangement.

 All safari guests must carry a passport that is valid for six months beyond the intended length of stay.
 The East African governments require visitors to purchase visas.
 It is recommended you purchase your visa in advance but you purchase one on arrival at entry points.
 Check with your consulate for the latest visa and entry requirements.